Margin Calculator

 Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.

-By using the margin calculators, you can get a gauge of the profitability of a business and, specifically, how well it turns its revenue into profit.
-Let's go through gross margin, sales margin, net profit margin and operating profit margin in turn.
+By using the margin calculators, you can get a gauge of the financial health of your business and, specifically, how well it turns its revenue into profit.
+Below we take a closer look at gross margin, sales margin, net profit margin and operating margin and what they mean for your business.
+We'll start with how to calculate your gross margin.

 How to calculate your gross margin